Mr123keelos/Win11PerformanceApp-Python/README.md

 # How to Use
 - Download and run the .exe as an administrator
 - Make sure to read all the help texts inside the application
-- You can change settings of the program in settings.ini, created when you open the program
+- You can change the settings of the program in settings.ini file, created when you open the program

 # How to Update
 - The program comes with an update checker that will notify you if there is a new update available (can be disabled)